ED Acoustic Shockwave Treatment

 *Results may vary

-Depending on your age and medical history, we may combine the soundwave™ erectile dysfunction treatment with other wellness treatments, such as hormone pellets, IV nutritional therapy, and the P shot® to maximize the effectiveness of your treatment.*
+Depending on your age and medical history, we may combine the acoustic shockwave treatment with other wellness treatments, such as testosterone pellets, IV chelation therapy, trimix injections, prostaglandin injection, ozone therapy injections and the P shot® to maximize the effectiveness of your treatment.*

 About Acoustic Shockwave Therapy